azzaky9/azzaky9/README.md

 📫 How to reach me?, I am active on several social media such as Instagram [@azzakyanh](https://www.instagram.com/azzakyanh/) , LinkedIn [Zaky Irwansyah Andhika](https://www.linkedin.com/in/zakyirwansyahandhika/) or also this platform GitHub.

-⚡️ Fun fact?, The profile I set right (Higuruma Draining) now is correctly represents my condition HAHA.
+⚡️ Fun fact?, I hate JavaScript a lot.

 ## 🛠 Skills